corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 ### Example Signing Plugins

-The Signing Service ships with example plugins.
+The Signing Service ships with example plug-ins.

 {{< note >}}
-Please note that these plugins should only be used as a base when developing plugins and they should never be used in a production environment.
+Please note that these plug-ins should only be used as a base when developing plug-ins and they should never be used in a production environment.
 {{< note >}}

-Please refer to the `README` docs inside the source folders for each plugin as it contains all the necessary information about the architecture and usage of those plugins.
+Please refer to the `README` docs inside the source directories for each plug-in as they contain all the necessary information about the architecture and usage of those plug-ins.

 #### Example CA Signing Plugin

 The CA plugin class name to configure is always `com.r3.enm.signingserviceplugins.exampleplugin.ca.ExampleCaSigningPlugin`.

-The diagram shows how the plugin works on a high level.
+The diagram below shows how the plug-in works on a high level.
-The plugin acts as a bridge between the Signing Service and a possible third party signer architecture.
+The plug-in acts as a bridge between the Signing Service and a possible third-party signer architecture.
-The plugin will launch its own RPC server for the third party to connect to.
+The plug-in will launch its own RPC server for the third party to connect to.
-This RPC API consists of fetching (getting the signable data) and submitting (pushing the signed data back).
+This RPC API involves fetching (getting the signable data) and submitting (pushing the signed data back).

-The plugin has an in-memory storage that acts as a database and stores two things:
+The plug-in has an in-memory storage that acts as a database and stores two things:
-1. The requests that are signed by the 3rd party
+1. The requests that are signed by the third party.
-2. The requests that are ready to sign by the third party
+2. The requests that are ready to sign by the third party.

-When the user submits a request for signing to the Signing Service, it will send the signable data to the plugin and returns a `PENDING` status immediately.
+When the user submits a request for signing to the Signing Service, it sends the signable data to the plug-in and returns a `PENDING` status immediately.
-The signing request will not be persisted to the CENM services yet (i.e. We don't consider the request done).
+The signing request is NOT persisted to the CENM services at this stage (the request is not yet considered done).

-The user will be informed that the signing has not finished yet and gets an id for tracking, something like this for a CSR request:
+The user is informed that the signing has not finished yet, and is sent an ID for tracking.
+For a CSR request, this looks as follows:

 ```
 The following requests didn't sign immediately, please follow up with the provided tracking it to check the request status:
  O=NodeA, L=London, C=GB - Tracking id: 00354917-5795-4969-96ee-ae2c4406fde3
 ```

-In the background the Signing Service will periodically query the plugin whether the given request(s) has been completed.
+In the background, the Signing Service periodically queries the plug-in to check whether the given request(s) has/have been completed.

-If any of the pending requests has been signed by the plugin (i.e. returns a `COMPLETED` status) the Signing Service will persist it to the CENM services, and the request will be done.
-This means that for example in case of a CSR request the Corda node will join the network.
+If any of the pending requests has been signed by the plug-in (so a `COMPLETED` status is returned for it), the Signing Service persists it to the CENM services, and the request is considered as done.
+As a result, in case of a CSR request for example, the Corda node will join the network.

-If any of the pending requests fail, the request will not be persisted and will be removed from the pending requests.
+If any of the pending requests fails, it is not persisted and is removed from the pending requests.

 ![image](./resources/example-ca-plugin-diagram.png)

-An example third party signer is also attached which will use a Signing Service configuration to sign the data stored inside the example CA plugin.
+An example third-party signer is also attached.
+It uses a Signing Service configuration to sign the data stored inside the example CA plug-in.

 {{< note >}}
 CA Plugin’s configuration file must be in the same directory as the service’s `.jar` file and must be named